-Clydesdales' History and Origins
+Clydesdale History and Origins

 The Clydesdale was developed in Scotland during the late 18th and early 19th centuries in what is now known as the Lanarkshire district.
 The River Clyde flows through the area and gave the Clydesdale its name.
-The breed first arrived in North America when Scottish settlers brought them to Canada.
-In the late 1880s, the regal horses were introduced in the U.S., where they were used to plow fields, power machinery, pull wagons, and perform other tasks that required their formidable strength and endurance.
+The breed first arrived in North America when Scottish settlers brought horses to Canada.
+In the late 1880s, the regal horses were introduced in the United States, where they were used to plow fields, power machinery, pull wagons, and perform other tasks that required their formidable strength and endurance.

 As machinery began to replace heavy horses in industry and agriculture—rendering true horsepower needless—Clydesdales came very near to extinction.
 Their conscription in World War I also contributed to the population's decline.

-Color and Markings
+Colors and Markings

-Clydesdales are most often bay in color but can be black, gray, or chestnut.
+Clydesdales are most often bay in color, though they also can be black, gray, or chestnut.
 Their coats can be solid or have some roan markings or spots.
 White stockings on the legs are common, but solid colors occur, as well.
 They often have wide white blazes or bald facial markings, resulting in flashy, eye-catching combinations.

 Unique Characteristics of the Clydesdale

 The most obvious defining characteristic of a Clydesdale is its large hooves.
-They're typically the size of frying pans and weighing around five pounds each.
-(In contrast, an average Thoroughbred racing horse has a hoof about a quarter of that size.
-Besides the hooves, Clydesdales also are known for their four white legs, with lots of feathering.
-They are high-stepping at both the walk and the trot, giving them a proud, impressive presentation.
+They're typically the size of frying pans, weighing around 5 pounds each.
+In contrast, an average thoroughbred racing horse has a hoof about a quarter of that size.
+Besides the hooves, Clydesdales also are known for their four white legs with lots of feathering.
+They have a high-stepping walk and trot, giving them a proud, impressive presentation.

-Champion and Celebrity Clydesdales
+Champion and Celebrity Clydesdale Horses

-Is the Clydesdale Right for You?
+Is the Clydesdale Horse Right for You?